google/tensorstore/docs/spec.rst

 TensorStore relies on a JSON ``Spec`` format for specifying all parameters necessary for opening or creating a TensorStore.

-.. json-schema:: tensorstore_schema.yml
+.. json:schema:: TensorStore
-   :title: TensorStore Spec JSON Schema

-.. json-schema:: tensorstore_schema.yml#/definitions/dtype
+.. json:schema:: dtype